 We would like now to identify the subgroup $\Gamma^K<\Gamma$ in the case of quasi connected groups.
-Remember that a \lcsc group is \textit{quasi connected} if one of its quotient by a compact subgroup is connected.
+Remember that a \lcsc group is \textit{quasi connected} if one of its quotients by a compact subgroup is connected.
 In this case we also have that there exists a unique up to conjugacy maximal compact subgroup $K_0<G$ and that $K_0\backslash G$ is contractible, see \cite[Theorem 8]{glu1960} and \cite[Theorem A.5]{abe1974}.
-Put $M:=K_0\backslash G$.
+Put $M\coloneqq K_0\backslash G$.
 We will denote by $\rho$ the quotient map from $G$ to $M$ and by $\rho^\Gamma$ the quotient map from $G/\Gamma$ to $M /\Gamma$ where $\Gamma<G$ is any lattice.

-If $\Gamma$ is a torsion-free lattice of $G$, then the fundamental group of $M/\Gamma$ is $\Gamma$ itself.
+If $\Gamma$ is a torsion free lattice of $G$, then the fundamental group of $M/\Gamma$ is $\Gamma$ itself.
 The isomorphism is given as follows.
-Any loop (whose start point is the class of the identity) in $M/\Gamma$ can lifted to a path in $M$ which starts at the class of the identity and ends at the class of an element of $\Gamma$.
+Any loop (whose start point is the class of the identity) in $M/\Gamma$ can be lifted to a path in $M$ which starts at the class of the identity and ends at the class of an element of $\Gamma$.
 The isomorphism maps the loop to this element.